MicroEJ/docs/VEEWearUserGuide/android/overview.rst

 Overview
 ========

-The MicroEJ Android Compatibility Kit is composed of two main components:
+The Android Compatibility Kit is composed of two main components:

 * A runtime: applications developed on MicroEJ can run on the Android platform thanks to the Android-based implementation of the MicroEJ Foundation libraries and dedicated support libraries.
-* A developer kit: the MicroEJ SDK 6 and a Gradle plugin provide the necessary support for developing applications in Android Studio using Gradle.
+* A developer kit: the MICROEJ SDK 6 and a Gradle plugin provide the necessary support for developing applications in Android Studio using Gradle.

 Workflow
 --------